Brisbane Off-Road Cycling Plan project

 Have your say

-Council is seeking community ideas and feedback for future off-road cycling facilities around Brisbane.
+Council is seeking feedback to understand current off-road cycle usage across Brisbane and ideas about planning for future off-road cycling facilities around Brisbane.
 To provide feedback, complete the survey online.

 |Late 2018||Project planning begins|

 |Early 2019||Council will seek feedback and ideas from the community and stakeholder groups to inform the development of draft concept plans|

 |Mid-2019||Draft concept plans released for community engagement|

 For more information about the Brisbane Off-Road Cycling Plan project, you can:

 - email the project team